In this in-depth Harvard MBA Interview Tips, we cover:

 Tip 2: Be intellectually alive; curiosity matters more than polish

-Can you wrestle with ambiguity, follow a thread, and offer something others can learn from?
+Can you wrestle with ambiguity, follow a thread of ideas, and offer something others can learn from?

 Whether it’s a niche industry interest or a leadership mistake you analyzed for months, show that you're someone who likes thinking and bringing unique angles to mundane or established perspective.